ron-kothari/sales-analytics-dax-powerbi-dashboard/README.md

 # **Power-BI-Mastery-Dynamic-Dashboards-Advanced-DAX**

 ### 📊 **Project Overview**
-This project showcases an **Advanced Power BI Sales Dashboard**, incorporating **dynamic bookmarks, complex DAX calculations, and interactive storytelling techniques** to analyze business sales performance.
+This project is an **Advanced Power BI Sales Dashboard**, with **dynamic bookmarks, complex DAX calculations, and interactive storytelling techniques** to analyze business sales performance.
 Designed to **track key financial metrics**, the dashboard provides insights for both **executive-level decision-making** and **operational-level performance analysis**.

 ---